melissahe/AC-iOS-Unit4Week3-HW/README.md

 Most recent zip code is persisted with user defaults | 4 Points Extra Credit: Allow the user to search by the cityname or zipcode | 1 Point Extra Credit: Allow the user to toggle whether the displays should be US or Metric.
-Persist this to User Defaults | 1 Point
+Persist this to User Defaults | 1 Point Extra Credit: Add animations that we think look good | 2 Point

-A total of 40 points, with 2 points extra credit.
+A total of 40 points, with 4 points extra credit.